Ten Magic Monsters

 Ten Magic Monsters: A Monster Twist on the ‘Ten Little Indians’ Counting Rhyme.

-Ten Magic Monsters is a light-hearted version of the traditional counting rhyme ‘Ten Little Indians’ (also known as ‘And Then There Were None’).
-Monster-loving pre-schoolers will have fun learning numbers and colours, counting and joining in with the comic sound effects on every page.
+Ten Magic Monsters is a light-hearted new twist on the traditional counting rhyme ‘Ten Little Indians’ (also known as ‘And Then There Were None’).
+Monster-loving pre-schoolers will have fun learning colours, counting, and joining in with the comic sound effects on every page.
 Scroll down for more details and a video preview.

-Ten Magic Monsters is a light-hearted monster twist on the traditional counting rhyme ‘Ten Little Indians’ (also known as ‘And Then There Were None’).
-It’s a fun way for monster-loving toddlers and pre-schoolers to learn numbers, counting, and colours.
-This story is part of the ‘Rhyme Time Tales’ series of children’s books.
+Ten Magic Monsters is part of the ‘Rhyme Time Tales’ series of children’s picture books.
+It is a light-hearted contemporary version of the traditional counting rhyme ‘Ten Little Indians’ (also known as ‘And Then There Were None’).
+It’s a fun way for young children to learn numbers, counting, and colours.
+They’ll enjoy joining in with the comic sound effects, and they’ll find the rhyme easy to learn and recite.

 Video Preview